 There are more than 25,000 different kinds of phytonutrients found in plant foods, and one of the top five important classes is carotenoids.
 Carotenoids both help plants absorb lights and protect chlorophyll from UV damage.
 Of the 600 different types, lycopene makes this top five as well.

 Like other carotenoids, lycopene is a fat-soluble nutrient, meaning it’s absorbed better when consumed alongside fats, such as avocados, olive oil or seeds.
 The food with the highest concentration of lycopene is the tomato, although it can be found in many other plant foods as well.

-Meanwhile, it’s not as beneficial as you might think to run to the nearest store for lycopene supplements, although they do exist.
+Lycopene is also available as a dietary supplement in tablet, capsule and gelcap form.
 There are multiple molecular compounds similar to lycopene that can mistakenly be marked as lycopene supplements, and because supplements aren’t accompanied by the same other compounds as they are in food, you won’t get the most effective benefit.

 1. One of the Most Powerful Antioxidants in the World

 Antioxidants are so important for many reasons, especially in a world where processed food has eliminated most of what gives your body the ability to prevent and fight disease.
 Lycopene is an antioxidant that might as well be worth its weight in gold for the incredible things from which it protects your body.

 Do you ever wonder what kinds of pesticides are on the food that most people eat?
 Dichlorvos and atrazine are two common pesticides that are used in the U.S. to protect produce from insects.
 They also both have toxic effects in the human body.